 Many think the route from the mouth to the gut is a one way street, but oral health and gut health are actually quite connected.
-A microbiome can become imbalanced when ‘bad’ bacteria are present, overpower beneficial bacteria, or grow too numerous.
+Bacterial communities in both the gut and the mouth are connected to bad breath as well.

-For example, an imbalanced gut microbiome can cause bad breath because an overgrowth of bacteria in the small intestine can produce a lot of smelly gas.
+An imbalanced gut microbiome can cause bad breath because an overgrowth of bacteria in the small intestine can produce a lot of smelly gas.
 This gas can be absorbed into the bloodstream and eventually exhaled, causing bad breath.
 This suggests that some conditions related to imbalances in the gut microbiome can cause bad breath.

 While less common in dogs, bowel obstructions, acid reflux, indigestion, and other gastrointestinal issues can manifest as bad breath.
 This is because bad smells associated with digestion don’t move in the right direction in the intestinal tract.
 Oral tumors, abscesses, and other oral health issues can cause bad breath.

 More importantly, some bad-breath causing conditions can be exacerbated with poor oral hygiene.
 For example, bad bacteria that enter the bloodstream through inflamed gums can cause an infection.
 This can worsen canine diabetes by increasing insulin resistance and making it harder to manage blood sugar levels.

-How to Prevent Bad Dog Breath
+How to Prevent Stinky Dog Breath

 - Providing your dog with lots of chew toys is also an effective way to improve oral health because the gnawing process knocks off plaque and can increase saliva production to wash away bacteria.
 Talk with your veterinarian about the best dental chews and dental treats for your pooch.

 - Routinely check your dog’s teeth for signs of gum inflammation or worsening of gum health to know if you need to make changes to your dog’s oral hygiene practices.
 Check out this peer-reviewed study about periodontal disease in dogs.
 It does a great job explaining and showing the different stages of gum disease so you know what to look out for.

-The good news is that the early stages of gum disease are reversible with positive changes to oral hygiene practices.
-An annual mouth checkup and/or dental cleaning with your veterinarian can help you stay on top of your dog’s oral health.
+It’s no surprise that a healthy and balanced diet is good for your dog.
+It can help prevent smelly dog breath too!
 For example, certain ingredients in your dog’s food and/or treats could be negatively impacting your dog’s digestive system, resulting in bad breath due to an imbalanced gut microbiome.

-Furthermore, nutrients missing from your dog’s diet can also negatively affect your dog’s oral health.
-For example, it has been shown that deficiencies in vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), and vitamin B9 (folic acid) are associated with early signs of gum disease.
-Therefore, it may be necessary to supplement your dog’s diet with a multivitamin or more liver, fish, and bananas (a great treat!) are a great way to introduce important nutrients.
+Nutrients missing from your dog’s diet can also negatively affect your dog’s oral health.
+For example, research shows that deficiencies in vitamin A, vitamin B2 (riboflavin), vitamin B3 (niacin), vitamin B5 (pantothenic acid), and vitamin B9 (folic acid) are associated with early signs of gum disease.
+Supplementing your dog’s diet with a multivitamin or more liver, fish, and bananas (a great treat!) are a great way to introduce important nutrients.

 If you liked this article, please consider sharing it.